British Independent Film Award for Breakthrough Producer

 The British Independent Film Award for Breakthrough Producer is an annual award given by the British Independent Film Awards (BIFA) to recognize the best British breakthrough producer.

 The award was first presented in the 2016 ceremony.
+Camille Gatin was the first recipient of the award for he sci-fi horror film The Girl with All the Gifts.

 According to BIFA, the category is for a "British producer for their first or second documentary or fiction feature film".